01-edu/public/subjects/graphql/README.md

 ```

 **Note** that for this query is required the introduction of variables (arguments)\
- so it will return just one user, the user that as the `id` equal to `6`.
+ so it will return just one user, the user that has the `id` equal to `6`.

 You can see the result using `curl`:

 - `curl "https://[[DOMANIN]]/api/graphql-engine/v1/graphql" --data '{"query":"{user(where:{id:{_eq:6}}){id login}}"}'`

 In graphQL the usage of arguments can be specified in the schema of the API.
-Like said above you can visit the _docs_ for the graphQL endpoint you are going to use, _https://[[DOMAIN]]/public/subjects/grapqhl_
+Like said above you can visit the _docs_ for the graphQL endpoint, _https://[[DOMAIN]]/public/subjects/grapqhl_

-Example using the nesting, using the result and user table :
+Example of nesting, using the result and user table :

 ```js
 {